dynamsoft-docs/label-recognition-docs/introduction/index.md

 In retail, DLR ensures accurate price label recognition.
 Multiple price labels can be recognized accurately and quickly.
 Even when a barcode is damaged, the employees can make use of the label recognition feature to perform price verification.

 ### Inventory and Warehouse Management
-Staff in the warehouse could utilize DLR for inventory management.
-Even if the barcodes are damaged, inventories can be easily recognized with the help of the accompanying text, make sure everything is in its place.
+Staffs in the warehouse could utilize DLR for inventory management.
+Even if the barcodes are damaged, inventories can be easily recognized with the help of the accompanying text to make sure everything is in its place.

 ### ID Cards in Air Travel
 Smart devices equipped with DLR-based OCR software help employees in aviation industry scan machine-readable ID cards and passports easily.
 Passengers can scan their passports while checking-in online, thereby eliminating errors when entering the data and responding to alerts such as passport expiration.